Vegan Lentil Soup

 Mediterranean Lentil Soup

 Are you following a Mediterranean diet?
-It includes meals inspired by peoples living in Greece, Southern Italy, and Spain.
+It includes meals inspired by people living in Greece, Southern Italy, and Spain.
 A lot of science supports this mostly plant-based diet for longevity and health.

-You could group this in the meatless Mediterranean Lentil Soups category because it fits perfectly in that meal plan.
-I know the curry changes the profile a bit, but it offers nutrients and flavor.
-In addition to providing fiber and other nutrients, this lentils recipe provide a lot of plant-based protein!
+You could categorize this in the Meatless Mediterranean Lentil Soups category because it fits perfectly into that meal plan.
+I know the curry alters the profile slightly, but it also offers nutrients and flavor.
+In addition to providing fiber and other essential nutrients, lentils offer a plant-based source of protein.

 Can Lentil Soup Be Frozen?

 You can freeze spiced lentil soup for up to 2 months.
-Simply allow the soup to cool and then transfer to freezer-safe containers, label, and freeze.
-To serve frozen soup, remove it from the freezer and place it in the microwave, and cook in defrost mode until the soup is thawed.
+Allow the soup to cool and then transfer to freezer-safe containers, label, and freeze.
+To serve frozen soup, remove it from the freezer and place it in the microwave, and cook it in defrost mode until the soup is thawed.
 Continue cooking until heated through.

 How Many Calories in Vegan Lentil Soup?